COS301-SE-2024/WriteMe/apps/writeme-docs/docs/architectural-requirements.md

   </li>

   <li><strong>Compatibility</strong>
+  <br></br>Compatibility across different platforms and devices expands the application's reach and usability.
+Supporting a wide range of operating systems, browsers, and device types ensures that users can access and interact with the application seamlessly regardless of their preferred technology.
+This broad compatibility enhances user convenience and accessibility, contributing to a positive user experience.
      <ol className='srs-bullets'>
       <li>The app should be able to work consistently across various operating systems and devices.
       <br></br><strong>Implementation: </strong>